ConnectBhawna/Muskan--The-joy-of-giving-by-nature/README.md

 #### Be Patient

-It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems like [choices of variable names](https://quotesondesign.com/phil-karlton/).
+It's likely that your change will not be merged and that the nitpick maintainers will ask you to do more, or fix seemingly benign problems like [choices of variable names](https://quotesondesign.com/phil-karlton/).
 Hang in there!

 ## Thanks to all the contributors ❤️